So you’ve decided it’s time to start prepping for your LSAT. That’s wonderful! But now… where to begin? LSAT prep course, self-study, or tutoring?

 Coverage & customization of LSAT content

-Especially when you’re just starting out, you want to make sure you get a good foundation in the core content of the LSAT: how to break down arguments, question types in logical reasoning, how to do handle the games section, and what to do in reading comp.
+Especially when you’re just starting out, you want to make sure you get a good foundation in the core content of the LSAT: how to break down arguments, how to handle the different question types in logical reasoning, and what to do in reading comp.
 LSAT prep courses, self-study, and tutoring vary in how effectively they get you these essentials.

 An LSAT class gives you all of the fundamentals of the test in an organized format.
 You’ll get an overview of all the different topics you need to master.
 You’ll have someone explaining processes and strategies to you, and you’ll get to practice alongside other students.